reflect9/virfie-cam/README.md

 ```
 Now you have a local server listening to port 5000.
 Open a Chrome browser (use Chrome only for now), and access `127.0.0.1:5000`

+Follow the instruction video below.
+If you don't follow the order strictly, it may not work properly!

 [Usage Instruction](https://youtu.be/rUvXf7N8R2Y)